Conor-Larison/propermotion/README.md

 # propermotion
-Code for measuring stellar proper motions in ZTF data
+Code from project working on measuring stellar proper motions in ZTF data (not edited, documented recently)